Books for this project will be released soon!

 Solar visions

-Helping to save the planet by introducing India’s new affordable solar energy
+The planet could be saved by introducing India’s new, affordable solar energy innovations to the world

 In cooperation with International Solar